 9) Who is the company you believe responsible?

-Within the report we outline why we think it is a surveillance company that developed this exploit.
+Within the report, we outline why we think it is a surveillance company that developed this exploit.
 However, we have not named the specific company that we believe is responsible, as to do so, we would need to release some additional proof.
 That proof would also reveal specific methods and information that would impact our ability to protect subscribers.
 Overall the actual identity of the exploit developer is not essential to know when planning how to defend against these types of exploits.
-We know that it has been used by an attacker who execute highly sophisticated and complex attacks, and so Mobile Operators should expect them to adapt quickly to any defences and try new techniques in the future.
+We know that it has been used by an attacker who executes highly sophisticated and complex attacks, and so Mobile Operators should expect them to adapt quickly to any defences and try new techniques in the future.

 For more information - Simjacker Technical Report: Section 6 (report)

 10) What about other SIM Card technologies like WIB?

 WIB is a propriety SIM card technology like S@T which reports show could also be exploited via ‘Simjacker-like’ attacks.
 However, it’s important to state that we haven’t seen any attacks involving WIB.
 The WIB technology itself seems less prevalent than the S@T Browser (see diagram below and section 7 of the report), and available publicly information doesn’t indicate that WIB has the same apparent oversight in recommended security level.
 However, this is an area of continued research, as well as whether there are any other vulnerable SIM card technologies, and if they can be exploited.